mHealth-UPenn/ditti-research-dashboard/functions/wearable_data_retrieval/README.md

   - Set to `"testing"` for local development with mock services
   - Required for AWS API calls and service authentication

-- **`AWS_ROLE_ARN`**: AWS IAM role ARN for Lambda execution
-  - Used for Lambda function execution context and permissions
-  - Automatically created by the local development setup

 #### Database Configuration Variables

 - **`POSTGRES_USER`**: PostgreSQL database username (default: `test`)